Welcome to The Beverage Alcohol Resource® (BAR®) 5-Day Program at The Culinary Institute of America!

-The BAR Educational Program is an educational achievement in the field of spirits and mixology in the spirit of the Master of Wine or Master Sommelier titles.
+The BAR 5-Day Program® is an educational achievement in the field of spirits and mixology in the spirit of the Master of Wine or Master Sommelier titles.
 Founded by six of the world’s leading spirits and cocktails authorities, Dale DeGroff, Doug Frost, Steven Olson, F. Paul Pacult, Andy Seymour and David Wondrich, BAR has now grown to include a diverse and dynamic faculty of dozens of the industry’s top beverage professionals.

 A Step-by-Step Resource for Cocktail Creation and Mixology Methods